vivian-wong/AM_defects_nnUNet/readme.md

 model trainer.
 If you implement custom trainers (nnU-Net as a framework) you can specify your custom trainer here.
 TASK_NAME_OR_ID specifies what dataset should be trained on and FOLD specifies which fold of the 5-fold-crossvalidaton is trained.

-nnU-Net stores a checkpoint every 50 epochs.
-If you need to continue a previous training, just add a `-c` to the training command.

 #### 2D U-Net
 For FOLD in [0, 1, 2, 3, 4], run:
 ```bash